Barliesque/HandsOnVR/README.md

 - [x] Bring grabbed object's GrabAnchor to the hand (rather than Grabbable)
 	- [x] Attach solid hand to grabbed object instead of hand controller
 	- [x] Anchor hands correctly to mug handle
-	- [ ] Allow GrabAnchors to specify hand: left/right/either
+	- [x] Allow GrabAnchors to specify hand: left/right/either
-	- [ ] Allow GrabAnchors to override poseID and hand orientation
+	- [x] Allow GrabAnchors to override poseID and hand orientation
-- [ ] Add options for when an opbject is grabbed by both hands
+- [x] Add options for when an object is grabbed by both hands
 - [ ] Add test subject: A lever to pull
 - [ ] Implement standard movement of fingers when not grabbing
 - [ ] Add Haptics support